finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PropertyDefinitionsApi();
-            var domain = domain_example;  // string | The Property Domain of the requested property var scope = scope_example;  // string | The scope of the requested property var code = code_example;  // string | The code of the requested property var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional)
+            var domain = domain_example;  // string | The domain of the specified property.
+            var scope = scope_example;  // string | The scope of the specified property.
+            var code = code_example;  // string | The code of the specified property.
+Together with the domain and scope this uniquely              identifies the property. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the property definition. (optional)

             try
             {